MichelaZ/PyCitySchools/README.md

 ```
 ![Original per school summary](https://github.com/MichelaZ/PyCitySchools/blob/main/Resources/per_school_summary_df_unadjustedTHS.png)

 6. The per_school_summary_df is currently using the test score percentages with the NaNs for Thomas High School ninth graders.
-The passing values aren’t counting any nineth graders, but the total student counts are making the percentages seem lower than they should be.
+The passing values aren’t counting any ninth graders, but the total student counts are making the percentages seem lower than they should be.
 To fix this I used the .loc method to count the students in each grade 10-12 for THS and then created another variable with their sum.
 ```
 THS_grade_10 = student_data_df.loc[(student_data_df["grade"]== "10th")&(student_data_df["school_name"]=="Thomas High School")].count()['Student ID']
 THS_grade_11 = student_data_df.loc[(student_data_df["grade"]== "11th")&(student_data_df["school_name"]=="Thomas High School")].count()['Student ID']